githubEdit

 • Forced MNN on Android

-Open Neural Network Exchange (ONNX) supports major Machine Learning libraries.
+Open Neural Network Exchange (ONNX)arrow-up-right supports major Machine Learning libraries.

 Up till 2023/03/12